jpeaton/Advent-of-Cyber-2024/day4-AtomicRedTeam.md

 # DAY 4 - DETECTION GAPS
-Date: December 11, 2024
+**Date**: December 11, 2024

-## Objective:
+**Objective**:
-The 4th challenge of TryHackMe's Advent of Cyber 2024 focused on understanding detection gaps in cybersecurity and addressing them using frameworks and tools like MITRE ATT&CK and Atomic Red Team.
+The fourth challenge of TryHackMe's Advent of Cyber 2024 focused on understanding detection gaps in cybersecurity and addressing them using frameworks and tools like MITRE ATT&CK and Atomic Red Team.
 The goal was to explore how to identify, analyze, and close detection gaps to improve an organization's defensive posture.

 ## TASKS AND LEARNING OUTCOMES

 ### Understanding Detection Gaps:
-Detection gaps are inevitable due to:

-A) The constant evolution of threat actor techniques (cat-and-mouse game).

-B) The thin line between normal and anomalous behavior (e.g. international logins).

-Key Takeaway: While perfect detection is unattainable, minimizing gaps through continuous learning and improvement is critical.
+Detection gaps are an unavoidable reality in cybersecurity due to the constant evolution of threat actor techniques and the thin line between normal and anomalous behavior.
+For example, while an international login might seem suspicious, it could also be a legitimate access attempt by an employee traveling for business.
+These challenges make it difficult to create detection rules that eliminate noise without missing critical threats.
+The key takeaway is that while perfect detection is unattainable, continuous learning and improvement are essential to minimizing these gaps and enhancing overall security.

 ### Cyber Attacks and the Kill Chain:
-Unified Cyber Kill Chain:

-Cyberattacks follow a structured process.
-Detecting and disrupting attacks across multiple stages increases the chances of success.
+Cyberattacks typically follow a structured process, as outlined in the Unified Cyber Kill Chain.
+Detecting and disrupting attacks across multiple stages of the kill chain significantly increases the chances of mitigating threats.
+While the ideal scenario is to stop an attack during its initial phases, this is often unfeasible.
+Instead, the strategy focuses on ensuring detection coverage throughout the entire kill chain to compensate for gaps in specific phases, aiming to intercept threats before they achieve their ultimate goal.

-Detection Strategy:
-Aim to detect early but ensure coverage throughout the entire kill chain to compensate for gaps in specific phases.

-The dream is to stop it in the first phase, but this is typically unfeasible.

 ### MITRE ATT&CK Framework:
-Overview:
-A comprehensive framework detailing tactics, techniques, and procedures (TTPs) used by real-world threat actors.

-Tools:
-Used the MITRE Navigator to investigate TTPs and understand their application across the kill chain.
+The MITRE ATT&CK framework provides a comprehensive collection of tactics, techniques, and procedures (TTPs) observed in real-world threat actor behavior.
+During this exercise, the MITRE Navigator tool was used to explore TTPs and understand their application across the kill chain, helping to build a clearer picture of how adversaries operate and how to defend against them effectively.

 ### Atomic Red Team:
-Overview:
-A library of red team test cases mapped to the MITRE ATT&CK framework.
-Helps blue teams test detection gaps and improve defenses.

-Practical Use:
-Simulated attacks using pre-built tests, including automated execution and artifact cleanup.
+Atomic Red Team is a library of red team test cases mapped to the MITRE ATT&CK framework, designed to help blue teams identify and close detection gaps.
+By simulating attacks, it provides a practical way to test and refine detection capabilities.
+This exercise involved running pre-built tests, automating execution where possible, and ensuring cleanup of test artifacts to maintain a clean environment.

 ### Practical Application:
-Scenario: Investigated unauthorized use of Atomic Red Team to emulate a spearphishing attack (MITRE ATT&CK T1566.001).
+The day’s scenario involved investigating the unauthorized use of Atomic Red Team to emulate a spearphishing attack (MITRE ATT&CK T1566.001).
+Artifacts such as a malicious payload file, PhishingAttachment.xlsm, were extracted and analyzed.
+Findings were mapped to detection rules, identifying malicious or uncommon commands and relevant event details within Windows Event Viewer.
+The exercise concluded with a small ransomware simulation executed using PowerShell, demonstrating how adversaries might operate and how to respond effectively.

-Extracted artifacts like PhishingAttachment.xlsm, a malicious payload.

-Mapped findings to detection rules, including identifying malicious/uncommon commands and event details in Windows Event Viewer.

-Simulation: Ran a small ransomware simulation using PowerShell.
+This challenge reinforced the importance of leveraging frameworks and tools like MITRE ATT&CK and Atomic Red Team to address detection gaps and improve overall defensive strategies.

 ## Reflection:
 This challenge highlighted the importance of understanding and addressing detection gaps in cybersecurity.
 By simulating attacks and analyzing their artifacts, I strengthened my ability to craft effective detection rules and apply frameworks like MITRE ATT&CK in a practical setting.
 The exercise reinforced the need for a proactive and dynamic approach to security.

 ## Skills Developed:
-Proficiency in identifying and addressing detection gaps.
-Hands-on experience with the MITRE ATT&CK framework and Atomic Red Team.
-Enhanced ability to simulate attacks and craft detection rules.
+Gained a deeper understanding of detection gaps, how they work, and how they are handled.
+Developed foundational knowledge of the MITRE ATT&CK framework and Atomic Red Team, enhancing my ability to leverage these tools for improving detection capabilities.
+Improved my ability to simulate attacks and analyze artifacts to craft meaningful and actionable detection rules.